matutamiller/Redux-Study/README.md

-This is my Redux study following Maximilian Schwarzmüller's course
+This is my Redux study following Maximilian Schwarzmüller's course.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).